 With the arrival of warm and good weather, outdoor barbecues are the perfect excuse to get together with family and friends.
 The truth is that whether it’s in the garden in your home or in the garden of the community, a barbecue is something that can cause conflicts with your neighbours.
 Cristina, a homeowner with Mediterráneo checked with her property administrators Mediterráneo to find out if her neighbours can stop her from having a barbecue in the garden.
 In today’s article and considering the law, we’ll tell you all you need to know.

 Índice de contenidos

 First of all you should know that there’s no specific law prohibiting the use of barbecues (except in the Community of Madrid) unless it’s regulated in Statutes of the community.
-However, in article 7.2 of the Community Property Act (Ley de Propiedad Horizontal), there’s a prohibition on the carrying out of irritating or unhealthy activities in which barbecues may be included.
+However, in Article 7.2 of the Horizonal Property Act, there’s a prohibition on the carrying out of irritating or unhealthy activities in which barbecues may be included.
+It reads: